§ 3901 Legislative intent.

 § 3908 Emergency order for protective services.

-(a) Upon petition by the Public Guardian or adult protective services unit of the Department of Health and Social Services, the Court of Chancery may issue an order authorizing the provision of protective services on an emergency basis to an adult person after finding on the record, based on a preponderance of the evidence that:
+(a) Upon petition by the Public Guardian or adult protective services unit of the Department, the Court may issue an order authorizing the provision of protective services on an emergency basis to an adult person after finding on the record, based on a preponderance of the evidence that:

 (3) The person lacks the capacity to consent to receive protective services;